openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 At this point, the Cluster Etcd Operator (CEO) will be made aware of this change so that some membership management functionality that is now handled by RHEL-HA can be disabled.
 This will be achieved by having the same entity that drives the configuration of RHEL-HA use the OpenShift API to update a field in the CEO's `ConfigMap` - which can only succeed if the control-plane is healthy.

-To enable this flow, we propose the addition of a `externallyManagedEtcd` field which defaults to `False`, and will only be respected if the `Infrastructure` CR's `TopologyMode` is `DualReplicaTopologyMode`.
+To enable this flow, we propose the addition of a `managedEtcdKind` field which defaults to `Cluster` but will be set to `External` during installation, and will only be respected if the `Infrastructure` CR's `TopologyMode` is `DualReplicaTopologyMode`.
 This will allow the use of a credential scoped to `ConfigMap`s in the `openshift-etcd-operator` namespace, to make the change.

 ### Topology Considerations